Grand Prix de Trois-Rivières

 - Chevron B27 [27-74-02] (Jean-Pierre Jaussaud): Chevron build record says sold via Fred Opert to Freeman Racing (Yellow Springs, OH).
 However, either never delivered or bought back by Opert in 1974 and used by Jean-Pierre Jaussaud at Trois Rivieres and Richard Melville at Watkins Glen.
 Advertised by Opert in April 1975 as "ex-Jaussaud", "only two races".
 Retained by the Opert team for 1975, and used twice by Tom Bagley at Halifax and Trois Rivieres, where his car is described as "ex Jaussaud".
 Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series.
 Then advertised by Pierre Phillips Autoweek 31 July 76 p28 'ex Bagley'.
 Subsequently to Frank Scott (Racine, WI) for sale AW 9 Oct 1976 p27 B27 'ex Jaussaud, 8 races from new' and 31 Mar 1978 p39.
 Sold to Richard Ellingson and used in Mid West SCCA until 1980.
 Then to an autocrosser and subsequently to Paul Berg (Chippewa Falls, WI), who won the MCSCC F/Atlantic series in 1982 with the car.
 Owned by Bob Dupré (Glenview IL) 1985 and said to have been written off at Road America that year.

 - March 74B (Patrick Depailler): Patrick Depailler raced a March 74B at Trois-Rivières in September 1974.
 Autosport described it as the car tested earlier in England by Jim Crawford, but now set to full Formula 2 specification.
+Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732.
 It went to Tom Sauerbrei (Fresno, CA) and was raced by him in SCCA Regionals and Nationals in 1975 and early 1976.
 He entered the car as a 742.
 Subsequent history unknown.

 - Chevron B27 [27-74-04] (James King): Chevron build record says sold via Fred Opert to Doug Shierson Racing.
 According to Chevron the car used by James King at Mallory Park before being shipped to the USA.
 (King and Mead owned their own cars in the Shierson team.)
 Badly damaged by King at Mosport in July 1974 and rebuilt around a new tub.
 Formula Mar 75 p29 reports, 'King is trying to sell the B27 he drove in 1974 under Shierson's management'.
 (King still has the plate for this car.)
 Sold to Lloyd Callaway (Chicago, IL) and used in 1975 early 1976 SCCA and some pro races.
 Callaway advises that the car was sold to Fred Opert in early 1976 in p/x for a new Chevron B34.
 History then unknown.
 Many years later, in 1999, Sandy Dells Racing (San Diego, CA) sold two B27 tubs to Jim Sparks (San Diego, CA).
 Dells restored one of these to running condition for Sparks, then sold the other tub and parts on Sparks' behalf to Mike Winebrenner (Louisville, KY) in 2004.
 Winebrenner was able to identify his monocoque by its SCCA Chicago Region stamping as Lloyd Calloway's car, but the 74-04 chassis plate is on Sparks' car.
 Winebrenner's parts were sold in early 2009 to Bud Morrison, who already owned 74-05 and 74-07.
 It would appear that Sparks' car is built on the original tub, and Morrison's is the replacement tub.